Did you make any goals or set any intentions for the new year?

 This flow, the other side of the more commonly used sun salutations, activates the lunar energy in your body to connect you to your emotions and intuition, a key part of letting go of fear.

-This sequence is almost the same as sun salutations—just take a crescent lunge and cobra (bhujangasana) instead of upward facing dog.
+This sequence is almost the same as sun salutations—just take a crescent lunge and cobra (bhujangasana) instead of an upward-facing dog.
 See the full flow for a moon salutation here:

 As you move slowly and mindfully, focus on your breath and notice how each movement creates a different sensation throughout your body.

 In this pose, focus on the (possibly intense) sensation in your hips.
 As you inhale, visualize white-hot breath flowing to your hips.
 As you exhale, imagine a release of your muscles, and with it, a release of any negative emotions that don’t serve you.